This article is part of a larger series on CRM.

-Customer relationship management (CRM) software helps sales teams track leads, contacts, and opportunities.
+Customer relationship management (CRM) software helps automate sales processes and track leads, contacts, and opportunities.
 While dedicated CRM solutions offer advanced functionalities and automation tools for processing business and sales data accurately, it is possible to set up your own CRM using Google Sheets.
-Follow our step-by-step guide on how to use Google Sheets as your CRM and start managing and organizing customer records, interactions, and sales.
+Our guide includes instructions on how to set up your Google Sheets CRM, create process tracking sheets, and configure formula and automations.

 The quickest way to set up a Google Sheets CRM to keep track of leads, contacts, and sales opportunities is by downloading our free template.
-It consists of three spreadsheets that make a workbook you can use as basic CRM.
-These spreadsheets include contact information, deal status, and a sales overview.
+It includes four spreadsheets that make a workbook you can use as basic CRM.
+These spreadsheets include contact information, deal status, sales overview, and graphs and charts summarizing your sales figures.

 Setting Up Your Google Sheets CRM

-Creating a CRM using Google spreadsheets is simple—especially if you’re familiar with using Google Sheets or Microsoft Excel.
+Creating Google Sheets for CRM is simple—especially if you’re familiar with using Google Sheets or Microsoft Excel.
 Follow these five steps to get started, and check out our bonus tips at the end of this article on how to maximize your new Google Sheets CRM.
+We also included a list of top CRM options if you think using formal CRM software is more suitable for your business.

 1. Identify Information & Data to Be Processed in the CRM

-The first step in setting up your CRM in Google Sheets is to decide what types of customer data you want to track.
-You also need to decide on what information you should extract from your deals and contacts.
+The first step in setting up your CRM in Google Sheets is deciding what types of data you want to track.
+You also need to figure out what information you should extract from your deals and contacts.
 Identifying this information upfront saves time and effort later.
-It’s more difficult to make workflow changes down the road without the advanced data management tools standard CRMs offer.
+It’s more difficult to make workflow changes down the road without the advanced data management tools that standard CRMs offer.

-We recommend tracking no more than three separate sales process data sets as you get used to working with Google Sheets as CRM.
-Since you’ll be manually adding most of the data at the onset, you don’t want to give yourself more work than necessary.
+We recommend tracking no more than three separate sales process data sets as you get used to working with Google Sheets for CRM.
+Since you’ll be manually adding most of the data at the onset, don’t give yourself more work than necessary.
+Our fourth tab includes graphs, which are just visual representations of data from the sales overview worksheet, and do not entail usage of any sales process.

-In our example, we’ll track only contacts, deals, and sales status.
+In our example, we used the spreadsheet to track contacts, deals, and sales status.
 Then, we’ll drill down into the specific data each sheet captures by creating a column for each snippet of information.

 2. Create Process Tracking Sheets in Different Tabs

-Once you’ve determined what data you want to track, create three separate tabs in the Google CRM workbook, including contacts, deals, and your sales overview.
+Once you’ve determined what data you want to track, create four separate tabs in the Google CRM workbook, including contacts, deals, sales overview, and the graphs.

 Sheet 1: Contacts

-The contacts tab is where all the important information about your contacts is saved.
-These include company name, contact details, contact type, source, and other helpful notes, such as a preferred time to call or a certain communication channel to contact them through.
+The contacts tab is where all essential information about your contacts is saved.
+These include company name, contact details, contact type, source, and other helpful notes, such as a preferred time to call or a certain communication channel to be contacted on.

 There’s no easy way in Google Sheets to segment your contacts by type, such as lead, referral, or other categories.
-Hence, your best option is to create a drop-down menu for that column of data.
-We’ll discuss more on how you can do this in the fourth step.
+Your best option is to create a drop-down menu for that column of data.
+We’ll discuss how you can do this in the fourth step.

 Sheet 2: Deals

 These are the sales opportunities you’re trying to close, so carefully track their progress through each deal stage.
-Without the benefit of a formalized CRM visual pipeline to view information at a glance, your best bet is to create a second sheet in your Sheets workbook dedicated to deals.
+Without the benefit of a formalized CRM visual pipeline to view information at a glance, it’s an excellent idea to create a second sheet in your Sheets workbook dedicated to deals.

 Under this sheet, include the deal name, company, deal value, deal status, and likelihood to close.
-This is where you can indicate whether a deal is at the interest stage, proposal stage, or whether it has been won or lost, so that it can auto-calculate your revenue in the sales overview tab.
+This is where you can indicate whether a deal is at the interest stage, proposal stage, or whether it has been won or lost, so it can automatically calculate your revenue in the sales overview tab.

 Sheet 3: Sales Overview